-Boot camp is located at Parris Island Recruit Depot, South Carolina on the east coast and San Diego Recruit Depot, California for those on the west coast.
+Boot camp is located at Parris Island Recruit Depot, South Carolina on the east coast, and San Diego Recruit Depot, California for those on the west coast.
 Parris Island is for women to participate in recruit training.

 What Should I Prepare for the Marine Boot Camp?

-There’s a lot of things to prepare before such a challenging journey.
+There are a lot of things to prepare before such a challenging journey.
 The more you prepare in advance, the better you will be.